saitamasahil/skyscraper/README.md

 * `-g <PATH>`
 * `-o <PATH>`

-For almost any command line option, consider setting them in the `/home/<USER>/.skyscraper/config.ini` file as described [here](https://gemba.github.io/skyscraper/CONFIGINI/).
+For almost any command line option, consider setting them in the `/home/<USER>/.skyscraper/config.ini` file as described in the detailed [config file documentation](https://gemba.github.io/skyscraper/CONFIGINI/).
 This will make the options permanent so you don't need to type them in all the time.

 #### Gathering data for a subset of roms
 Skyscraper offers several ways of gathering data for a subset of roms.
 If you just want to scrape the roms that have no data in the cache whatsoever, you can do so with the `--onlymissing` command-line option.
 You can also check out the `--startat FILENAME` and `--endat FILENAME` options.
 If you just want to gather data for a couple of roms you can simply add the filename(s) to the end of the command-line (eg. `Skyscraper -p amiga -s openretro "/path/to/rom name 1.lha" "/path/to/rom name 2.lha"`).
 And probably the most advanced (and quite handy) way to gather data for a subset of roms is to make use of the `--cache report:missing=RESOURCE` option.
 This can generate a report containing the filenames that are missing a certain resource.
 You can then feed the report back into Skyscraper with the `--includefrom REPORTFILE` afterwards.
 Skyscraper will then only scrape the files contained in the report.